Not sure what to do in Istanbul in 4 days? Worry not.

 Needless to say, the Grand Bazaar is one of the best places in Istanbul to get a Turkish souvenir.
 It is an absolute paradise for shopaholics!

 But when it comes to shopping at tourist attractions, there is certainly a mark-up on the prices.
-Do not purchase anything from the Grand Bazaar without negotiating first.
+Do not purchase anything there without negotiating first.
 You could easily pay 2 or 3 times the regular price if you don’t!

 Estimated Time of Stay: 1 hour to 2 hours (more if you want to do serious shopping)